 “I have always been a people watcher, an observer”, says Tandy.
 She is a Nature English speaker living in France.
 She observes people and situations on a much deeper level because she cannot trust the ability to read a situation by language.
 She has learnt so much by relying on gut instinct.
 ‘I listen to the feeling that arises within me.
 I then bring that to the canvas, remembering the feelings that were evoked within me”, says Tandy.

 “I started making art around 7 years ago, and since then I have never been short of inspiration, sometimes may be short of time”, says B K Dhillon.

 His art grew based on where he lived, what he saw, heard or watched and the changing sessions.
 Words are his lifetime love, and my fine artworks are based on these words.

 Evan Court agrees on this.
 Inspiration surrounds us at all times.”I believe that making work relating to issues or themes you genuinely care about prevents one from ever running out of inspiration”, he explains.

 In the case of Evan, he chose to create work that directly comments on the issues he sees within our world and society.
 He cares about these issues personally, and inspiration for his artistic practice is always available.
 “I am not making artwork for the sake of making art, I am making artwork as an extension of my own existence.
 This same outlook I feel could apply to anyone wishing to find inspiration within their practice.
 Find what things you truly care about and do work about those things”, he said.

-Once BK Dhilion moved to an appartment that used to be a factory and I noticed that got influenced by the style of Mondrian – straight lines, geometrical shapes and primary colors.
-At a moment, these geometrical figures changed into curves, what he loved even more.
+Once BK Dhilion moved to an apartment that used to be a factory and I noticed that got influenced by the style of Mondrian – straight lines, geometrical shapes and primary colours.
+At the moment, these geometrical figures changed into curves, what he loved even more.